ThreeDotsLabs/watermill/docs/content/pubsubs/sql.md

 #### Offsets Adapter

 The logic for storing offsets of messages is provided by the `OffsetsAdapter`.
-The MySQL variant is defined and ready to use.
+If your schema uses auto-incremented integer as the row ID, it should work out of the box with default offset adapters.

 {{% render-md %}}
 {{% load-snippet-partial file="src-link/watermill-sql/pkg/sql/offsets_adapter.go" first_line_contains="type OffsetsAdapter" last_line_contains="type DefaultMySQLOffsetsAdapter" %}}